FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Optimization and Convergence Analysis of FedVQCS

 \subsection{Parameter Optimization for Local Block Compression}

 The local block compression process of FedVQCS has three design parameters: (i) the number of quantization bits per entry, $Q$, (ii) a sparsity level, $S$, and (iii) a dimensionality reduction ratio, $R$.
 These parameters are closely related to the wireless link capacity as well as the reconstruction error of the global model update at the PS.
 Motivated by this fact, we optimize the above parameters for minimizing the reconstruction error at the PS under the constraint of the wireless link capacity.
-In this optimization, we assume that the maximum number of digital bits that can be reliably transmitted from device $k$ to the PS in each communication round is given by $C_k\bar{N} > 0$.
-We also assume that $C_k$ is known at both the PS and device $k$.
+In this optimization, we assume that the maximum number of digital bits that can be reliably transmitted from device $k$ to the PS in each communication round is given by $C_k\bar{N} > 0$. {Here, $C_k$ is determined solely by the wireless link capacity, which can be interpreted as a target compression ratio.
+For example, if $C_k$ is given by $0.5$ bits per entry according to the wireless link capacity, the $\bar{N}$-dimensional local model update needs to be compressed, so that it can be transmitted using only $\bar{N}/2$ bits in each iteration.} We also assume that $C_k$ is known at both the PS and device $k$.
 Our strategy for parameter optimization is as follows: We first characterize the best choice of $Q_k^\star(R_k)$ and $S_k^\star (R_k)$ as a function of $R_k$.
 We then determine the best dimensionality reduction ratio $R_k^\star$ when $Q_k = Q_k^\star(R_k)$ and $S_k = S_k^\star(R_k)$.
 In the remainder of this subsection, we omit the indices $t$ and $b$ for ease of exposition.